IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-2/Exercise-1-Prepare.md

  ![Container Library](Images/2.2.1-containerlibrary.png)

 **Business Partners** that do not see **all** here, before proceeding, **must verify that CP4BA is listed on the Container software library page**.
-If you don’t see a CP4BA license listed, you can request here a CP4BA 60-day Trial license: https://www.ibm.com/account/reg/us-en/signup?formid=urx-44505.
+If you don’t see a CP4BA license listed, you can request here a CP4BA 60-day Trial license: <a href="https://www.ibm.com/account/reg/us-en/signup?formid=urx-44505" target="_blank">https://www.ibm.com/account/reg/us-en/signup?formid=urx-44505</a>.
 You cannot perform this bring-up Lab without a license and entitlement key.

 ### 1.2.2 Reserve the OpenShift Tech Zone Envrioment

-1. To get an OpenShift cluster from TechZone, access IBM Technology Zone: https://techzone.ibm.com/
+1. To get an OpenShift cluster from TechZone, access IBM Technology Zone: <a href="https://techzone.ibm.com/" target="_blank">https://techzone.ibm.com/</a>

 2. To sign-in, either use your IBM ID or your company credentials if SSO is set up between your company and IBM.
 For example, if you have an
     IBM W3 or IBM Partnerworld ID, you should use this ID.